 Acoustic treatment

 Acoustic treatment, such as installing foam panels or adding soft furnishings, can help absorb sound waves and reduce echoes in a room.
 This approach involves using materials like acoustic foam, diffusers, and bass traps to decrease the amount of echo in a space.
+Take a view of your room layout to identify the best places for acoustic treatment and maximize effectiveness.

 Using headphones or headsets